 In addition to the sculpture galleries and gardens, included in admission is a small zoo.
 There are also a few trails around the property and historical sites.

-For an additional fee, the gardens offer several excursions and events, depending on time of year.
+For an additional fee, the gardens offer several excursions and events, depending on the time of year.
 Plus, there is a seasonal butterfly experience.

 American Sculpture & Botanical Gardens

 In addition, there are three indoor sculpture galleries, plus a rotating exhibition hall.
 Over 2,000 works by over 430 artists are on display.

 The semi-covered Brown Sculpture Garden houses a combination of marble and bronze statues.
 Apparently, the marble statues used to be left outdoors, but since marble is soft, a few developed pitting.
 The garden took action to protect these works of art from any further exposure, hence the covered section.

-Dedicated to Stanley Bleifeld, the Bleifeld Gallery houses several of his terracotta pieces, including the wave.
-If you look carefully from one side you can see a shark, from the other, the swimmer.
+Dedicated to Stanley Bleifeld, the Bleifeld Gallery houses several of his terracotta pieces, including the “Wave with Swimmer and Shark.”
+If you look carefully, from one side you can see a shark, from the other, the swimmer.
 It’s very clever.

 In our opinion, the star of the gallery is Grainger McKoy.
 At first, his sculptures look like taxidermy, but they are not.
 He carves his birds out of wood and hand paints them.
-Not only are these birds incredibly lifelike, they float in the air as if by magic.
+Not only are these birds incredibly lifelike, but they also float in the air as if by magic.

 The Rainey Sculpture Pavilion is a exhibition hall that features traveling exhibits.
 On our most recent trip there were the most interesting miniature paintings by Wes and Rachelle Siegrist on display.
 Given a magnifying glass, we were able to see the most fantastic details in their unique pieces.

 Included in standard admission, this small zoo is home to several native animals that could not survive in the wild due to injury or captivity breeding.
-The zoo prides itself on maintaining the area as close to their natural habitats as possible.
+The zoo prides itself on keeping the area as close to their natural habitats as possible.

 There is also a butterfly house which opens from April to October but requires an additional fee.